ShawnTe/guardian/README.md

 ####Live connection communication
 * Friend clicks button across top of screen to indicate they're watching
-* User's phone is updated to say that their friend is watching **Challenge:** How to have one server responding to both User and Friend's clients **Solution:** Use setInterval function with a heartbeat to monitor change in event state.
+* User's phone is updated to say that their friend is watching
+**Challenge:** How to have one server responding to both User and Friend's clients.
+**Solution:** Use setInterval function with a heartbeat to monitor change in event state.

 ####Push the Safe button upon arrival